Russian car recycling levy shreds free-trade hopes

 But while the Trade and Industry Ministry has said the money will be used to set up state-sponsored car scrapping infrastructure, it has not given details of when and how this will be done.
 Cars manufactured in Russia will not be hit with the fee as long as producers set up drop-off points at their own expense to collect old vehicles for recycling.

-Homegrown firms such as AvtoVaz (AVAZ.MM), the maker of the iconic Lada that is now majority owned by a Renault Nissan PENA.PA 7201.N joint venture, stand to benefit the most.
+Homegrown firms such as AvtoVaz, the maker of the iconic Lada that is now majority owned by a Renault Nissan joint venture, stand to benefit the most.

 Importers will have to pay up-front fees worth around 5 percent of a car’s sticker price.